hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 Those credentials must have two properties:

-- They must have permissions to call sts:GetFederatedToken.
+- They must have permissions to call `sts:GetFederationToken`.
 - The capabilities of those credentials have to be at least as permissive as those requested by policies attached to the STS creds.